historiesofthefuture/historiesofthefuture/essays/mukharji/paranimate.md

 natural that early Bengali science fiction would also feature paranimates.
 While the Bengali SF tradition dates allegedly from 1857 when Jagadananda Roy is said to have penned a time travel tale, scholarship on it is remarkably thin.
-What little exists, copies of each other.
+What little exists, copies off each other.
 Indeed the whole issue of Roy’s priority over Wells, based as it is on an utter lack of any original research in most cases, has produced ludicrous results.
 James Dator for instance, is one of the more erudite